Play this article via Text To Speech

 EAN – European Article Number

 A particular type of Global Trade Item Number (or GTIN).
 It is either an 8-digit code or a 13-digit code.
-This is also used in most countries except the United States and Canada.
+Used in most countries except the United States and Canada.
 For other barcodes and item numbering or identifying systems, see post on Different Amazon FBA Barcodes.

 EBC – Enhanced Brand Content